bortk/TuyaSmartthings/README.md

 _Go to device -> Settings_

 Fill the fields:
-* Device IP - Tuya Device IP (optional).
-Might be removed in future versions.
-* Gateway IP - The gateway server IP from above.
+* Gateway Server IP
-* Device ID - Tuya device ID as extracted in the 1st step
+* Tuya Device ID
+* Device Key
-* Device Key - Tuya device key as extracted in the 1st step
+* Device IP - Tuya Device IP - Removed this setting.
+Will be auto discovered by the server.

+## Optional Configuration

+* Server port <br>
+  By default the server runs on port 8083.
+This can be changed from the server code and from the device handler.
+SAme value must be used in both places.
+* Refresh interval <br>
+  Defualt refresh interval is 1 minute.
+This can be changed from the device handler code.

 ## 📝 Notes
 - Some devices ship with older firmware that may not work with `tuyapi`.
 If you're experiencing issues, please try updating the device's firmware in the official app.